pmbusch/PM25-Satellite-Chile/README.md

 	- See new papers by professor
 	- Organize paper paragraph based on topics: PM2.5 effects, satellite, and panel data models
 - Exploratory analysis
-	- 75+ cardiovascular/respiratory - create figure
+	- 75+ cardiovascular/respiratory - create figure, time series for the whole time period, population-weighted mean for mortality and pm2.5
 - Satellite data
 	- See accuracy in regions with wood burning
 - Get more dependent variables